PankajAgar/CowinNotification/README.md

 ## Notification Json

-1. Update `notificationRequest.json` with following property.
+Update `notificationRequest.json` with following property.

+1. `SearchType` to PinCodes or DistrictName
-2. PinCodes -> List of pin codes to receive notification
+2. `PinCodes` -> List of pin codes to receive
+3. `StateName` and `DistrictName` -> Get all centers for district
-3. Phone to receive notification on message.
+4. `Phone` to receive notification on message.
-4. Email to receive notification on email.
+5. `Email` to receive notification on email.
-5. AgeLimit to filter response by age limit (not required).
+6. `AgeLimit` to filter response by age limit (not required).
+7. `MinimumAvailableCapacity` to filter response minimum vaccine available (not required).
-6. FeeType to filter response by fee type (Paid/Free) (not required).
+8. `FeeType` to filter response by fee type (Paid/Free) (not required).
+6. `Vaccine` to filter response by vaccine (COVAXIN/COVISHIELD) (not required).

 ## Task Scheduler